Mimi's Organic Eats » Recipes » Brownies & Bars

 Eggless Chocolate Ganache Brownies

 This recipe for Eggless Chocolate Ganache Brownies are rich, moist, fudgy, and incredibly delicious!
-I add chocolate ganache on top of these simple eggless brownies along with white chocolate on top to create a beautiful brownie that is so easy to make!
+I add chocolate ganache on top of these simple eggless brownies along with a white chocolate chevron design on top to create a beautiful brownie that is so easy to make!

-For more brownie recipes, check out my Vegan Toasted Coconut Brownies, Salted Caramel Brownies, or my Olive Oil Raspberry Brownies.
+For more dessert bar recipes, check out Vegan Toasted Coconut Brownies, Vegan Blueberry Bars With Frosting, Peanut Butter Cup Brownies, or Olive Oil Raspberry Brownies.

 Why You'll Love This Recipe

-Beautiful Presentation: These eggless brownies look so damn pretty!
+- Beautiful Presentation: These eggless brownies look so damn pretty!
 If you want a dessert that impresses with its looks and flavor then this is it.
 While these look so pretty, they are really easy to make, I promise!
+I also use this chevron design on Strawberry Snack Cake.

 Ingredients